 The x box is filled with the translated x-coordinate of the value initially in x, unless x is #f.
 The y box is filled with the translated x-coordinate of the value initially in y, unless y is #f.

 The result is only valid when the editor is displayed (see §5.1 "Editor Structure and Terminology").
+Editors are displayed when get-admin returns an administrator (not #f).

 See also global-to-local.